-Best Sampling Drum Machine Ever
+Best Sampling Drum Machine

 What are scenes?

-You can create scenes for your intro or main track depending on your preference.
+The best MPC helps you build or sketch an entire track.
+You can create scenes for your intro or main track, depending on your preference, with the best MPC.

 - Perform an array of beats and melodies to your musical satisfaction

-- Sample, time stretch and edit your tracks
+- Sample, time stretch, and edit your tracks

 - Create your own electronic and acoustic drum sounds in high quality

 - Tweak and change the volume

 Memory refers to how many songs or tracks your machine can hold.
 If you’re planning on using it on stage you’ll need more memory for mixing and sampling your tracks.